tjelvar-olsson/tjelvar-olsson.github.io/_drafts/tdd.md

 The rational for starting with a functional test is that it allows us to take a step back and think about the larger picture.

 We can translate the learning from our spike into a functional test.
+The code below parses FASTA records from the ``dummy.fasta`` file and writes the records to another file ``tmp.fasta``.
+The test then ensures that the contents of the two files are identical.

 [ebcc524 ``tests/tests.py``](https://github.com/tjelvar-olsson/tinyfasta/blob/ebcc524fed6f596cc749e9bbb439ab47f4398aeb/tests/tests.py)